eric5412/Business-Analysis-of-Hotel-Bookings/Analysis-of-Hotel-Bookings.md

 Trees in order to make a prediction.
 This project used Random Forest as a classifier.

-Several Random Forest machine learning models were built and compared, with the goal of selecting a model that would generalize well with new data, have a low number of false negatives, and have a high accuracy.
+Four Random Forest machine learning models were built and compared, with the goal of selecting a model that would generalize well with new data, have a low number of false negatives, and have a high accuracy.
 The selected model can be used by the two hotels to estimate how many